videlalvaro/videlalvaro.github.io/_posts/2014-04-08-on-the-speed-of-algorithms.md

 Today I've read on Twitter a half-joke saying that basically we can just implement our code and then wait for faster computers to improve the speed of our programs.
-As many might now, that's not actually the case, but instead of trying to explain this, I'd prefer to let the authors of
+As many might know, that's not actually the case, but instead of trying to explain this, I'd prefer to let the authors of
 [The Design and Analysis of Computer Algorithms](http://www.amazon.com/The-Design-Analysis-Computer-Algorithms/dp/0201000296/)